Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Special Report Mr. X and his daughter, Ms. X, are long-time BCA clients who visit our office toward the end of each year to discuss the economic and financial market outlook for the year ahead.
-This report is an edited transcript of our recent…
+Mr. X and his daughter, Ms. X, are long-time BCA clients who visit our office toward the end of each year to discuss the economic and financial market outlook for the year ahead.
+This report is an edited transcript of our recent conversation.
+Mr. X: I have been eagerly looking forward to this…

-Special Report Highlights Maintaining an adequate level of aggregate demand has proven to be one of the biggest macroeconomic challenges of the modern era.
+Highlights Maintaining an adequate level of aggregate demand has proven to be one of the biggest macroeconomic challenges of the modern era.
 Yet, in principle, it should not be difficult to increase demand.
-After all, people like to…
+After all, people like to consume.
+If households are not spending enough, governments…

-Special Report Highlights On a national level, China’s foreign currency debt does not seem excessive.
+Highlights On a national level, China’s foreign currency debt does not seem excessive.
 Nevertheless, foreign currency debt is concentrated in the weakest sectors: property developers, banks and non-bank financial companies.
-The…
+The authorities can resort to FX swaps to smooth China’s currency…

-Special Report Highlights It will be impossible for China to undertake even mild deleveraging and simultaneously accelerate household income growth.
-All deposits in the banking system have been created by banks “out of thin air” and have…
+Highlights It will be impossible for China to undertake even mild deleveraging and simultaneously accelerate household income growth.
+All deposits in the banking system have been created by banks “out of thin air” and have not been engendered by household savings.
+Contrary to widespread…

-Special Report Highlights China’s infrastructure investment growth rate could rebound moderately from its current nominal 3% pace, but will remain well below the double-digit rate it has registered for most of the past decade.
-A lack of…
+Highlights China’s infrastructure investment growth rate could rebound moderately from its current nominal 3% pace, but will remain well below the double-digit rate it has registered for most of the past decade.
+A lack of funding for local governments and their financing vehicles will…